myl7/fss/README.md

 For ARMv8 (`aarch64` in targets), while ARMv8 Cryptography Extensions is supported, to use it, in addition to the above, you need to set some flags to enable it.
-See the [doc of the aes crate] for details
+See the [doc of the aes crate] for details.
 We also quote the section here:

 [doc of the aes crate]: https://docs.rs/aes/latest/aes/